ministryofjustice/cloud-platform-infrastructure/terraform/cloud-platform-account/README.md

 ### CloudTrail
 The `cloudtrail.tf` in this directory will create a cloudtrail and a bucket in your specified AWS account.
 Please note you can only run this once per account as there will be a name clash.

-### DLM - Backup etcd Persistant Volumes
+### DLM - Backup etcd Persistent Volumes

-Created to backup etcd persistant volumes within an AWS account.
+Created to backup etcd persistent volumes within an AWS account.

 #### Bucket Names